ryng64/react-fm-webviewer/README.md

 ## Scope

-The intention for this project is to be quick react template to create small supplemental UI widgets that can be used in FileMaker ofline.
+A react template to create supplemental UI widgets in FileMaker with:

+- Offline Support
+- No need web server.

+### FileMaker Interactions

+2 JavaScript functions that interact with FileMaker review `fmcount.jsx` call FileMaker Scripts from the web app. review `App.jsx` to view function defintion inside of App and window level declaration

+2 FileMaker scripts that interact with WebViewer Javascript.

+- callFromWeb
+- callFromFileMaker

 ## ToDo: